ninabarzh/broomstick/content/posts/Fifty-shades-of-legal-grey.md

 Spoiler: wearing a skirt, having a pint, or cohabiting are not tacit contracts for sex.

 Cue the debate between “no means no” and its shiny rebrand, “yes means yes”.
-The latter sounds so much more empowering—until you realise a ‘yes’ said under pressure, fear, or expectation is just as hollow as a coerced ‘no’.
+The latter sounds so much more progressive—until you realise a ‘yes’ said under pressure, fear, or expectation is just as hollow as a coerced ‘no’.
 So the wheel’s been reinvented, but it’s still stuck in the same muddy ditch.

 Here’s a radical idea: how about no coercion full stop?
 Forget the semantics—stop pushing people’s will around like it’s your shopping trolley.